parandor/ros-service/README.md

 The research team have developed a new locus_ai component for our robots to detect butterflies in real-time.
 Parameters for the butterfly model are available on from a web-service running in the cloud.

+# Questions

+- How would you (in a few hours) extend the bringup to enable real-time reconfiguration of the detection system?
+- What suggestions can you make for larger changes in the system architecture?
+- How do your changes make the reconfiguration process smoother or more reliable?

 ## How to Extend Bringup for Real-Time Reconfiguration

 1. **Enable Real-Time Reconfiguration**: Implement communication between the ROS 2 nodes and the web service to fetch updated parameters in real-time.